codefellows/seattle-201n5/class-05-images--color--text/README.md

 <a id="top"></a>
-# Today's Plan: Week 1, Friday Lecture
+# Today's Plan: Class 05 Lecture

 #### Quiz 3 will be published tonight (Friday) and will be due late Sunday night.